-The rainbow motif is emblazoned on a 2.5m wide section of the footpath at the intersection of Hope Street and Leichhardt Street in Spring Hill, outside one of the city’s longest-running and most iconic gay venues.
-Sportsman Hotel owner Neil McLucas (pictured, below) unveiled the finished footpath on Tuesday morning.
+The rainbow motif emblazons a section of footpath at the intersection of Hope Street and Leichhardt Street in Spring Hill.
+It lies right outside one of the city’s longest-running and most iconic gay venues Sporties.
+Sportsman Hotel owner Neil McLucas unveiled the finished footpath on Tuesday morning.

-The Brisbane City Council said it has worked in partnership with the Brisbane LGBTIQ Action Group (BLAG) and the Brisbane Pride Festival Committee on the project, to celebrate Brisbane’s LGBTI community.
+The footpath celebrates Brisbane’s LGBTIQ communities.
+The Brisbane City Council worked in partnership alongside the Brisbane LGBTIQ Action Group (BLAG) and the Brisbane Pride Festival Committee on the project.

-Brisbane City Councillor Vicki Howard first announced the rainbow motif at the Queens Ball Awards on June 11, and its installation outside a gay venue has taken on an added significance as an act of defiance following the Pulse nightclub massacre in Orlando last month.
+Last month, Brisbane City Councillor Vicki Howard first announced the rainbow motif at the Queens Ball Awards.
+Its installation outside a gay venue takes on added significance as an act of defiance following the Pulse nightclub massacre in Orlando last month.

-A tribute plaque was installed alongside the rainbow footpath, with the wording devised by BLAG, the Australian Transgender Support Association Queensland and Intersex Australia.
+The council also installed a tribute plaque alongside the rainbow footpath.
+BLAG, the Australian Transgender Support Association Queensland together with Intersex Australia worked together to devise the wording.

 “Brisbane is a place where our differences are celebrated and our similarities unite us, where we value our lesbian, gay, bisexual, transgender and intersex (LGBTI) community,” the plaque reads.